justcoded/web-starter-kit/README.md

 ├── CONTRIBUTING.md
 ├── gulp-config.js      #Config for gulp
 ├── gulpfile.js         #File with gulp tasks
-├── index.html          #Compiled file with gulp-file-include
 ├── LICENSE
 ├── package.json        #File with dependencies
 └── README.md

 ```

-`Tasks` - folder for gulpfile tasks.
+`tasks` - folder for gulpfile tasks.
 In `package.json` you can find all the dependencies.
-In `src` folder you can find all sources for the project (images, sass, javascript files).
+In `src` folder you can find all sources for the project (images, html, sass, javascript files).

 ### `src` folder structure

 ```
 ├── html
    ├── partials                #Folder for html components, that we can include into the templates ├── templates               #Folder for source html templates of pages ├── images                     #Folder for storing images ├── js                         #Folder for storing js files ├── modules                 #Folder for storing js modules ├── app.js                  #Main js file
 ├── scss
    ├── abstracts               #Folder for storing scss files
-      ├── _functions.scss       #Sass functions
+      ├── functions.scss       #Sass functions
-      ├── _helpers.scss         #Sass helpers
+      ├── helpers.scss         #Style helpers
-      ├── _mixins.scss          #Sass mixins
+      ├── main.scss            #Main file to import abstracts styles (used for importing another files) ├── mixins.scss          #Sass mixins
-      ├── _variables.scss       #Sass variables that we can use in our scss files ├── base                     #Folder for storing base styles ├── _forms.scss           #Sass styles for forms
+      ├── variables.scss       #Sass variables & CSS custom properties that we can use in project ├── base                    #Folder for storing base styles ├── forms.scss           #Styles for forms
-      ├── _main.scss            #Main scss file for base styles ├── _reset.scss           #Sass reset
+      ├── main.scss            #Main file to import base styles (used for importing another files) ├── reset.scss           #Styles reset
-      ├── _typography.scss      #Sass styles for text
+      ├── typography.scss      #Styles for text
    ├── components              #Global Reusable Presentational Components ├── layout                  #Global layout
-   ├── pages                    #Global styles for pages ├── styles.scss              #Main scss file (can be used for importing another files) ├── vendor_entries              #Folder for vendor entries (plugins) ├── vendor.js                #File for plugins js ├── vendor.scss              #File for plugins styles
+   ├── pages                   #Global styles for pages ├── styles.scss             #Main file to import project styles (used for importing another files) ├── vendor_entries             #Folder for vendor entries (plugins) ├── vendor.js               #File for plugins js ├── vendor.scss             #File for plugins styles
 ```

 Use `images` folder to add your graphic files, `modules` to add your javascript modules (don't forget to include it in app.js), `scss` folder to add your styles for the project.
 You can create, delete files and folders in `scss`, but don't forget to include them in `scss/styles.scss` file .